 Grading using self-assessment

 One of the problems I often see with some students is that they don’t care about grades.
 Many students don’t even understand why they got a certain grade, and most won’t take the time to ask.
 Self-assessment is a really powerful thing because it allows students to get a grade that they understand.
 Most students are open and honest when they reflect on their work.
-You will likely even find out why they didn’t do well on the assignment because they will tell you when they were confused or it was hard for them.
+You will likely even find out why they didn’t do well on the assignment because they will tell you when they were confused or what was hard for them.
 This is information that you can’t get when you’re sitting down by yourself grading.

 Self-assessments and reflections go great with rubrics.
-If they know what was expected of them, they can easily give themselves a grade and justify that grade with the different parts of the rubric.
+If they know what is expected of them, they can easily give themselves a grade and justify that grade with the different parts of the rubric.
 My students got really good at circling a rating on each row of the rubric and then referring back to that on their self-assessment.

 You can download the reflection and grading guide for free here.